Purple Crown Lorikeet

 Purple Crowned Lorikeets as Pets

-These birds are not known for their talking ability, but for their playful personality trails and their behaviour.
+These birds are not known for their talking ability, but for their playful personality trails and their behavior.

 Purple Crowned Lorikeets as an Aviary Bird